Homological stability for automorphism groups: Stability with twisted coefficients

 commutes.
 It follows that $ \ker (\ker F)\cong \ker F$.
 Hence the condition that $\ker F$ have degree $-1$ is equivalent to asking that $\ker F$ have strictly smaller degree than $F$. \end{rem}

-\begin{rem} In \cite{vdK80}, van der Kallen assumes that $\ker F=0$ and $\coker F$ is of degree $(r-1)$, where $F$ is of degree $r<0$ if it is the trivial functor: his definition corresponds to the case $N=0$ and $F$ is split in our definition.
+\begin{rem} In \cite{vdK80}, van der Kallen assumes that $F \to \Sigma F$ is split injective and $\coker F$ is of degree $(r-1)$, where $F$ has degree $r<0$ if it is the trivial functor: his definition corresponds to the case $N=0$ and $F$ is split in our definition.

 On the other hand, if $F:\C_{A,X}\to \A$ is of degree $r$ at $N$, then the restriction of $F$ to $\C_{A\op X^{\op N},X}$ is of degree $r$ at $0$, so by replacing if necessary the pair $(A,X)$ by $(A\op X^{\op N},X)$, one could just consider finite degree coefficient systems at 0 as in \cite{vdK80}.